-Oahu and Hawaii have become two words synonymous with delicious foods sure to ignite your palate’s wandertastelust (I made up a word); foods like poke, shave ice, malasada and ube are sweeping the islands off their slipper-wearing feet.
-(By the way, in Hawaii we drop the “d” in “shaved ice” and “slippers” are flip flops).
+Oahu and Hawaii have become two words synonymous with delicious foods sure to excite your palate; foods like poke, shave ice, malasada and ube are sweeping the islands off their slipper-wearing feet.
+(By the way, in Hawaii we drop the “d” in shaved ice and flip flops are slippahs).
 Hawaii’s location in the Pacific draws influences from all over the world, primarily Asia and Polynesia, giving food creations a unique fusion flare.

-I am a local girl and lived on the island of Oahu for over 11 years and spent a great deal of time tasting what’s new, what’s hot, and what’s been around for 50+ years, and I am happy to report back that Oahu’s foodie scene is alive and well and taking over a neighborhood near you.
-With the local farm-to-table movement sweeping the nation and self-proclaimed foodies Yelping and Instagramming everything, Oahu is finally starting to catch on and care about things like sourcing locally and using fresh, organic and natural ingredients.
+I lived on the island of Oahu since I was 17 years old, and grew up visiting my grandparents four times a year since I was two (my Grandma’s side of the family is born and raised on Oahu.)
+I’ve spent a great deal of time tasting what’s new, what’s hot, and what’s been around for 50+ years, and I am happy to report back that Oahu’s foodie scene is alive and well and taking over a neighborhood near you.
+With the local farm-to-table movement sweeping the nation and self-proclaimed foodies Yelping and Instagramming everything, Oahu cares about sourcing locally and using fresh, organic and natural ingredients.

 I present to you The Ultimate Foodie Guide to Oahu, complete with mouth-watering food photography taken by yours truly.
 All photography is my own, shot with a Nikon D3300.
 I’ll be updating this post frequently to include new restaurants and remove any that may go out of business to maintain fresh content for you to reference!
 Please share this post if you like it!